Bump and hole: Glycosidases

-Glycosidases are a family of enzymes that catalyzes the hydrolysis of glycosidic bonds.
+Glycosidases are a family of enzymes that catalyze the hydrolysis of glycosidic bonds.
 These enzymes can cleave glycans from glycosylated proteins, one of the most common forms of post-translational modification.
 In a recent therapeutic application of the bump-and-hole method, a hole-modified galactosidase was paired with a bumped galactosyl-pro-drug.
 Jingli Hou and colleagues sought to deliver nitric oxide, an important messenger for promoting tissue growth processes like angiogenesis and vasculogenesis, in a spatiotemporally controlled manner.
 They opted for a pro-drug system, wherein the NO-releasing drug, NONOate, is initially glycosylated.
 Once the glycosylated NONOate enters cells and is exposed to glycosidases, NO is released.
-However, non-tissue-specific systemic release of NO, which can reduce therapeutic efficiency and cause harmful side effects, from these pro-drugs was evident due to widespread distribution of endogenous glycosidases.
+However, non-tissue-specific systemic release of NO, which can reduce therapeutic efficiency and cause harmful side effects, from these pro-drugs was evident due to the widespread distribution of endogenous glycosidases.
 To get around this, Hou et al. developed a bumped pro-drug via methylation of the O6 of the galactose moiety of galactosyl-NONOate.
-They engineered a corresponding hole-modified β-galactosidase mutant, A4-β-GalH363A with specificity for the bumped galactosyl-NONOate.
-The bumped pro-drug evaded cleavage by wild type β-galactosidase due to the methylated O6 of the galactose moiety and strict regioselectivity of glycosidases.
+They engineered a corresponding hole-modified β-galactosidase mutant, A4-β-GalH363A, with specificity for the bumped galactosyl-NONOate.
+The bumped pro-drug evaded cleavage by wild-type β-galactosidase due to the methylated O6 of the galactose moiety and strict regioselectivity of glycosidases.
 NO was released in tissues only in the presence of both the bumped galactosyl-NONOate and the hole-modified β-galactosidase mutant, giving spatiotemporal control of delivery.
 Hou et al. found markedly increased therapeutic efficiency of NO delivery via the bump-and-hole engineered system, compared to the unmodified pro-drug, in rat hindlimb ischemia and mouse acute kidney injury models.

 N-Acetylgalactosaminyl transferases

 The N-Acetylgalactosaminyl transferase (GalNac Ts) family transfers N-Acetylgalactosamine to the Ser/Thr side chains (O-linked glycosylation) of its substrates, using UDP-GalNac as a cofactor.
 Like kinases, substrate profiling for specific isoforms of GalNac Ts has been difficult to achieve.
 The absence of a glycosylation consensus sequence and the variability of glycan elaboration pose a challenge to studying O-GalNac glycoproteins.
 Further, GalNac transferase knockout strategies are ineffective because the activity of isoforms in the family is both redundant and competitive, such that compensation occurs upon KO.
 Recently, Schumann et al. applied the bump-and-hole strategy to engineer bumped alkyne-containing UDP-GalNac analogs and double hole-modified I253A/L310A mutant GalNac Ts (BH GalNac Ts).
-The UDP-alkyne analogs were specific to complementary BH GalNac Ts, which were shown to maintain the biochemical competence of wild type GalNac Ts, with regards to structure, localization, and substrate specificity.
-This bump-and-hole pair attached a bio-orthogonal label, visualizable through click chemistry, on the substrates of distinct GalNac T isoforms, deconvolving substrate profiles while displaying complexity of glycan elaboration in the secretory pathway.
+The UDP-alkyne analogs were specific to complementary BH GalNac Ts, which were shown to maintain the biochemical competence of wild-type GalNac Ts, with regard to structure, localization, and substrate specificity.
+This bump-and-hole pair attached a bio-orthogonal label, visualizable through click chemistry, on the substrates of distinct GalNac T isoforms, deconvolving substrate profiles while displaying the complexity of glycan elaboration in the secretory pathway.